A helpful guide to catching trains in Auckland as well as expected behaviour and etiquette on our services.

 - Allow extra time if you need to top up your AT HOP card or purchase a paper ticket at the ticket and top up machine available at all stations.
 Tickets cannot be purchased on board trains.
 When using an AT HOP card, please remember to tag on and tag off every journey.

 - AT HOP cards or paper tickets may be checked at any time by uniformed rail staff.
-Fare evaders may be issued with a $20 train penalty fare and or be requested to leave the train.
+People travelling without a valid ticket or tagged on AT HOP card may be fined.

 - Check the station signs to find out which platform your train will be leaving from - this depends on which direction you will be travelling.
 Departure platforms may change at some stations including; Britomart, Newmarket, Papakura and Swanson.